Europe

 Breadcrumb

 The United States' trade and investment relationship with the countries of Europe is the largest and most complex in the world.
-U.S. transatlantic economic ties are dominated by relations with the 28-member European Union (EU).
+U.S. transatlantic economic ties are dominated by relations with the European Union (EU) and its 27 member states.

-Non-EU European countries (including the European Free Trade Area - EFTA - states of Switzerland, Norway, Iceland and Liechtenstein, and the countries of Southeast Europe and Turkey) also represent very significant markets for U.S. exporters and investors.
+Non-EU European countries, including the United Kingdom, the European Free Trade Association, and the countries of Southeast Europe and Türkiye, also represent very significant markets for U.S. exporters and investors.